What is Inheritance Tax in Ireland?

 What our customers say about our tax services

-Nathan Trust helped me with a series of quite complex tax issues, which were very reasurring.
+Nathan Trust helped me with a series of quite complex tax issues, which was very reassuring.
 My follow-up questions were researched thoroughly and responded to in detail.
 I would have no hesitation in recommending the tax advisory services.

 David Prior - 17th of August, 2023.
 See Google Review.

-What is the 7-year rule in inheritance tax in Ireland?
+Does the 7-year rule on inheritance tax exist in Ireland?

 No, the 7-year Inheritance tax rule does not apply in Ireland as it does in the UK.
 Lifetime gifts are not ignored even if the donor survives for seven years after the gift.